-Robert Wayne Gibson Memorial Scholarship: Eligible applicants are high school seniors who are active members of any Fire Department within Bamberg County or who are children of Bamberg County firefighters and plan to further their education as a full-time student at OCtech or Bamberg County firefighters or spouses of Bamberg County Firefighters who plan to further their education as a full-time student at OCtech.
-The scholarship will be awarded in the fall semester and can be used for tuition, textbooks and required supplies.
+Robert Wayne Gibson Memorial Scholarship

+Eligible applicants are high school seniors who are active members of any Fire Department within Bamberg County or who are children of Bamberg County firefighters and plan to further his or her education as a full-time student at OCtech or Bamberg County firefighters or spouses of Bamberg County Firefighters who plan to further his or her education as a full-time student at OCtech.
+The scholarship will be awarded in the fall semester and can be used for tuition, textbooks and/or required supplies.
+(Contact Foundation office at 803-535-1246 or blanchardmr@octech.edu for application.)